BLOG

 Tourism Workforce Survey 2025

-Found over 70% of tourism businesses experienced staffing shortages during the record 2024 season of 33+ million arrivals.
+Over 70% of tourism businesses experienced staffing shortages during record 2024 season (33+ million arrivals).
 Tourism directly employs 900,000+ people.
-Primary source for the tourism and hospitality management ranking.

 View source →